epistulae/Interactive-Lab-Hub/Lab 6/README.md

 ### Part E
 ### Make it your own

 Note: I did this on my own.
 I implemented the MQTT interaction my final project would need to be remotely controlled.
-Code is in my [Final Project](https://github.com/epistulae/Interactive-Lab-Hub/tree/Fall2021/Final%20Project) repom, specifically in the [main.py](https://github.com/epistulae/Interactive-Lab-Hub/blob/Fall2021/Final%20Project/main.py) and [mqtt_controls.py]() files.
+Code is in my [Final Project](https://github.com/epistulae/Interactive-Lab-Hub/tree/Fall2021/Final%20Project) repo, specifically in the [main.py](https://github.com/epistulae/Interactive-Lab-Hub/blob/Fall2021/Final%20Project/main.py) and [mqtt_controls.py](https://github.com/epistulae/Interactive-Lab-Hub/blob/Fall2021/Final%20Project/mqtt_controls.py) files.
 I also built a Swift application to control this via an application.

 **\*\*\*1.
 Explain your design\*\*\***